dhruv0x0x0/backendtask/README.md

 # backendtask
+A simple server to handle login data of users.
+Handles CRUD requests, gives response to id, filter(on the basis of branch) queries and prevents duplicacy in the database (on the basis of uniqueness of roll nos.).

 I have used Nodejs for server side and Mongodb as the database and express to manage routes.
 All the api testing is done in Postman.